Topic models allow us to cluster similar documents in a corpus together.

 LDA is a probabilistic language model.

-Each document \(d\) in the corpus is generated as follows:
+We assume that each document \(d\) in the corpus is “generated” as follows:

 However, we only observe documents!